 Using Tactile Sensing to...

-Most robotics efforts nowadays go towards the development of extremely complex algorithms for enhancing locomotion on complex terrains, relying on the so-called computational intelligence.
-However, such algorithms are highly dependent on vision capabilities, which are often not available in cluttered, dark, narrow environments like search-and-rescue environments are.
-For this reason, in our lab, our objective is to take advantage of our robot’s mechanical intelligence in order to perform complex locomotion tasks even just using open-loop control systems, which then coupled with simpler algorithms can achieve high-quality results on all terrains.
+Most robotics efforts nowadays go towards the development of complex algorithms for enhancing locomotion on complex terrains, relying on the so-called computational intelligence.
+However, such algorithms while currently successfully revolutionizing the paradigms of robotics locomotion, are highly dependent on vision capabilities, which are often not available in cluttered, dark, narrow environments like search-and-rescue environments are.

 example image